ravivyas84/go-blog/posts/5-things-you-need-before-building-the-product-roadmap.md

 As a company, there are various products and features that can be built, but the real value comes from the right set of features and products while saying NO to everything else.

-The company’s vision statement is what it expects to achieve in the long term, it is aspirational.
+The company's vision statement is what it expects to achieve in the long term, it is aspirational.
 The mission statement is all the things it will (and will not do) to achieve its vision.
-You don’t need a grand document, bullet points of the will do and won’t do, who is the customer, who is not.
+You don't need a grand document, bullet points of the will do and won't do, who is the customer, who is not.

 For Odiocast, the Podcast service Abhishek Nandi & I built, we "wanted to simplify the creation of audio content and bring it to the masses."